 - Inability to show empathy towards others, including children’s needs

-- Wanting everything to revolve around them instead of focusing on the balance between work life and home life
+- Wanting everything to revolve around them instead of focusing on the balance between work and home life

 - Being unable to discuss issues constructively (takes things personally)